acai422/ASCIImation/README.md

 # ASCIImation

-Creates a simple html ASCII animations page with 4 pre-set ASCII animations (Exercise, Bike, Juggler, Bike, Dive) and a custom
-ASCII Animation of a Newton's Cradle
+Creates a simple html ASCII animations page with 4 preset ASCII animations (Exercise, Bike, Juggler, Bike, Dive) and a custom ASCII Animation of a Newton's Cradle

 # How to use webpage: